Some of the nonsense from my old loaf

 We will experience joys, and pains, feel love, taste hate; think and see and touch; wonder at the world as we wander out in the world.
 We share all that and more, yet I will never know you outside of the arbitrary provocation of this made up clock that has counted you into the world.

-The extraordinary durability of ideas is such that an idea could theoretically be completely extinguished from the earth, all trace of it wiped out, every mind it had ever inhabited passed on, and still reappear at some later date.
+The extraordinary durability of Ideas is such that an Idea could theoretically be completely extinguished from the earth, all trace of it wiped out, every mind it had ever inhabited passed on, and still reappear at some later date, in any language, even a language (also an Idea) that didn’t exist in the previous era of that Idea.

 When do I do my best thinking?
 When I’m moving.
 Walking lifts my spirits immensely.
 Craig calls it locomotion.
 It’s generative.
 Motion is my thinking.
 Motion of the legs over the earth, followed by motion of the pen over the page.